What is a yiḏaki? And why are they different from a didgeridoo?

 Yiḏaki and mago

-Yiḏaki is a form of the instrument which is played in North East Arnhemland and the Yolŋu own the oldest stories on how the instrument came to existence.
+Yiḏaki are a group of instruments which are played in North East Arnhemland and the Yolŋu own the oldest stories on how the instruments came to existence.
 Yiḏaki are mostly conical shaped instruments and vary in key mostly between C and G. A perfect yiḏaki has a 'toot' about an octave higher than the fundamental and needs no beeswax .

 Mago, on the other hand, is more cylindrical in shape than a yiḏaki, it has rich harmonics and the 'toot' is absent in this style of music.
 Mago is the term used in Western and North Central Arnhemland.

 There are a lot of different types of yiḏaki/mago and every type stands for a unique name, playing-style and sound character.
 A certain clan can have several varieties of the instrument, each with their own name and usage in ceremony, song-cycle or ritual.
 To make it even more complicated, a particular instrument can have a couple of different names, depending on the context.

 In aboriginal-music biḻma or clap-sticks are the most important instruments (mostly representing time/law).
 Besides yiḏaki and biḻma there are several other instruments known, mostly being percussion instruments like boomerangs and shakers.
 In Northern Queensland, a skin-drum is played.

 Out off the 500 different eucalyptus species only about 3 are commonly used for making yiḏaki and mago: Stringy-bark, Bloodwood and Woolly-butt.
 As you might already know the logs are eaten out by termites (Mastothermes darwiensis).